-On April 30, 2019, the FDA determined that our Platform 1 product is appropriate for the protection of public health and authorized it for sale in the United States.
+On April 30, 2019, the FDA determined that a version of our Platform 1 product is appropriate for the protection of public health and authorized it for sale in the United States.
 The FDA's decision followed its comprehensive assessment of our PMTA.